Coming to Ireland from Ukraine

 You can read about how to enrol your child in:

 Parents with a child starting primary school can find information in Ukrainian and Russian.
+You can find information in Ukrainian and Russian on early childcare, primary school and Transition Year in secondary school.

 School transport services are available to Ukrainian students on the same basis as children in Ireland.
 There will be no charge for the service if seats are available.